noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 ### Api gateway + cloudfront

 - front your api gateway cloudfront, then add an API gateway cache behind that for frequently accessed content

-#### use case

-#### anti pattern

-## event-driven architectures

-- events: an observable (change in state) that contains all the information required to take subsequent action
-- event producers: entities that create and publish events, e.g. websites, apps, etc to unknown consumers usually through an event-bus like EventBridge
-- event router: ingests, filters, and pushes events to known consumers through some other mechanism like SNS
-- event consumers: subscribe to receive specific or monitor all events in a stream and act on those they are interested in

 ### dynamodb + lambda